-Monitoring multiple guards with a series connection of safety interlock switches could result in a failure being masked or not detected at all.
-When such a configuration is used, periodic checks must be performed regularly to verify proper operation.
-All failures must be immediately corrected (for example, immediately replacing a failed switch), or the loss of the safety stop signal or an inappropriate reset may lead to serious injury or death.
+- Monitoring multiple guards with a series connection of multiple safety interlock switches is not a Safety Category 4 Application (per ISO 13849-1).
+A single failure can be masked or not detected at all.
+The loss of a safety stop signal or an inappropriate reset can lead to serious injury or death. - When such a configuration is used, procedures must be performed regularly to verify proper operation of each switch.
+Correct all failures immediately (for example, immediately replace a failed switch).

-Figure 54.
+Figure 52.
 Monitoring two positive-opening safety switches

-11.9.3 Monitoring Series-Connected Positive-Opening Safety Switches
+10.9.3 Monitoring Series-Connected Positive-Opening Safety Switches

-When monitoring two individually mounted safety switches (as shown in Figure 54 on page 99), a faulty switch is detected if it fails to switch as the guard opens.
+When monitoring two individually mounted safety switches (as shown in Figure 52 on page 105), a faulty switch is detected if it fails to switch as the guard opens.
 In this case, the EZ-SCREEN LP de-energizes its OSSD output and disable its reset function (locks out) until the input requirements are met (the faulty switch is replaced).
-However, when a series of interlocking safety switches is monitored by the EZ-SCREEN LP (as shown in Figure 55 on page 100), the failure of one switch in the System may be masked or not detected at all.
+However, when a series of interlocking safety switches is monitored by the EZ-SCREEN LP (as shown in Figure 53 on page 107), the failure of one switch in the System may be masked or not detected at all.